Markovian dynamics for a quantum/classical system and quantum trajectories: Hybrid dynamics and stochastic differential equations

 By the rules of stochastic calculus we can obtain the \emph{non-linear SME} satisfied by the normalized random states $\widehat \sigma_t$ defined in \eqref{defhatsigma}:

 $\Eo_t$ is the random subset of $\Uscr$, defined by $\Eo_t(\omega)=\{u\in \Uscr: I_t(u;\omega)\neq 0\}$.
 Equation \eqref{nonlinearSME} follows from \cite[Remark 3.6]{BarH95}.

+The two coupled SDEs \eqref{XnewPa} and \eqref{nonlinearSME} have been obtained by construction.
+This proves that these equations admit a solution and that it exists a probability $\Pbb$ under which the processes $\widehat W_k$ are independent Wiener processes and $\Pi(\rmd u,\rmd t)$ is a point measure with random compensator $I_t(u)\nu(\rmd u)\rmd t$; the uniqueness remains open.
+In a simplified case, without jump contributions, uniqueness has been proved in \cite[Theor.\ 5.2]{BarG09}.

-Let $\Escr_t$\marginlabel{$\Escr_t$} be the $\sigma$-algebra generated by $X(r)$, $0\leq r\leq t$; note that it could depend on the choice of the initial condition, the random variable $X(0)$.
+\begin{remark}[Conditional state] Let $\Escr_t$\marginlabel{$\Escr_t$} be the $\sigma$-algebra generated by $X(r)$, $0\leq r\leq t$; note that it could depend on the choice of the initial condition, the random variable $X(0)$.
 Then, we can consider the quantum state conditioned on the observation of the process $X$ up to time $t$, the \emph{a posteriori state} \marginlabel{$\rho_t$} (or \emph{conditional state})